Canisius College Programs

 Tuition Assistance Program (TAP)

 TAP is a state-funded program for New York State residents.
 It may be used only at approved post-secondary institutions within New York State.
-Grants range from $500 to $5,165 based upon the family's previous year's NYS net taxable income.
+Grants range from $500 to $5,165 and are based upon a family's NYS net taxable income from the previous year's return.
 Families with combined net taxable incomes up to $80,000 may qualify.
-There is no academic competition for the award.
+There is no academic requirement for the award.
 Students must be full-time and matriculating to be eligible for TAP*.

 *However, certain students with disabilities may qualify for TAP as part-time students.
 Visit the Higher Education Services Corporation (HESC) for more information.

 Enhanced Tuition Awards Program (ETA)

 Canisius participates in the Enhanced Tuition Awards program, a counterpart to the NYS Excelsior Scholarship designed to aid students at private institutions.
 The ETA program provides awards of up to $6,000 for eligible undergraduate students who enroll in a private, not-for-profit college or university in New York State.
 First-time, continuing and transfer students residing in New York State are eligible to apply.
 Visit the Higher Education Services Corporation to learn more and apply.